CyberFlameGO/svnpython/Doc/library/struct.rst

 If the first character is not one of these, ``'@'`` is assumed.

 Native byte order is big-endian or little-endian, depending on the host system.
-For example, Intel x86 and AMD64 (x86-64) are little-endian;
-Motorola 68000 and PowerPC G5 are big-endian; ARM and Intel Itanium feature switchable endianness (bi-endian).
-Use ``sys.byteorder`` to check the endianness of your system.
+For example, Motorola and Sun processors are big-endian; Intel and DEC processors are little-endian.

 Native size and alignment are determined using the C compiler's ``sizeof`` expression.
 This is always combined with native byte order.